 I'm A Sustainability Editor & These Are My All-Time Favorite Reusable Produce Bags

-When it comes to the kitchen, some sources of single-use plastic are easier to avoid than others.
+When it comes to the kitchen, I've found that some sources of single-use plastic are easier to avoid than others.
 Staples like milk, cheese, and eggs usually come in disposable packaging; oftentimes of the plastic variety.
 Fruits and veggies, on the other hand, can almost always be bought loose.

-- For produce you buy in bulk: Life Without Plastic Organic Cotton Mesh Plastic Free Produce Bag - Large
+- Best organic cotton: Life Without Plastic Organic Cotton Mesh Plastic Free Produce Bag - Large

-- For large produce: Public Goods Wide Mesh Tote
+- Best for large produce: Public Goods Wide Mesh Tote

-- For small, loose produce: Simple Ecology Mesh Reusable Produce Bags
+- Best budget: Simple Ecology Mesh Reusable Produce Bags

-- For produce that needs to stay fresh for a while: Vejibag Freshness Extending Produce Bag - XL
+- Best for keeping food fresh: Vejibag Freshness Extending Produce Bag - XL

-- For pre-prepared produce: Stasher Reusable Silicone Stand-Up Mid Bag
+- Best dishwasher-friendly: Stasher Reusable Silicone Stand-Up Mid Bag

 These organic cotton mesh bags are breathable, but their thick weave makes them sturdy enough to handle heavier produce.
 At the store, I usually throw items that I buy in multiples (lemons, limes, onions, etc.) into them to keep things organized.
 They're also strong enough to store larger, bulkier produce like cabbage, broccoli, and cauliflower if you don't want to place those directly into your cart.